 What is NAATI CCL test?

-NAATI CCL is an English language test that makes it easy to get the visa and even the permanent residency there in Australia.
-Likewise, to work as a translator or interpreter in Australia, you must have to pass the NAATI certification program.
-The five immigration points necessary for permanent residency in Australia must be obtained within 12 months of applying for the NAATI certificate.
-The preparation process is followed by receiving the exam results, getting a certificate, and then claiming the five points.
+The five immigration points necessary for permanent residency must be obtained within 12 months of applying for the NAATI certificate.
+The preparation process is followed by receiving the exam results, obtaining a certificate, and then claiming the five points.

 How much marks a person need to get for PR in NAATI?